suchandanreddy/sdwan-apis/sdwan programmability lab-temp.md

 ![Dashboard](images/grafana_new_2.png)

-We have to query `firewall_inspect_count` database from Influx DB using below values
+We have to query `firewall_inspect_count` values from Influx DB using below conditions.

 **FROM** : default,firewall_inspect_count<br>
 **GROUP BY** : time($_interval),fill(linear)<br>